Click a link below to quickly navigate to each section

 The image coordinator will gladly assist you personally if you need help.

-Access to the file to which you upload your images is limited to the AIS Registrar (John Jones), the image coordinator (Neil Houghton) and you.
+Access to the file to which you upload your images is limited to the AIS Registrar (Janis Shackelford), the image coordinator (Jean Richter) and you.
 If you choose to share your link with someone who works with your images that is fine.
 Other registrants will not have access to your files and you will not be able to access their folders.
 In other words, you are in control.
 Unfortunately, no-one can guarantee absolute security as we have seen, but this is a very secure system with Google.
 It also seems an unlikely target for intrusion.

 Detailed Copyright Disclaimer: